Neural Networks in Brain Disorders

-These researchers use fMRI and other MR imaging modalities to examine brain stucture, connections, and function in brain disorders.
+These researchers use fMRI and other MR imaging modalities to examine brain structure, connections, and function in brain disorders.
 They use this information to measure neural networks in different brain disorders such as depression, addiction, schizophrenia, and epilepsy.
-In addition, they are interested in how interventions such as medication, transcranial stimulation, and transcranial direct current) stimulation alter neural networks.
+In addition, they are interested in how interventions such as medication, transcranial stimulation, and transcranial direct current stimulation alter neural networks.

-The group is currently using MSI to analyze neuoimaging neuroimaging data in the following projects:
+The group is currently using MSI to analyze neuroimaging data in the following projects:

 - Functional Connectivity Changes During Early Recovery as a Marker for Relapse: The researchers are studying what brain signals can predict relapse to drug abuse.